Dynamical phases in growing populations: understanding recovery from bottlenecks: Discussion

 Nevertheless, bridging the gap between the abstract setting of the present work and the aforementioned applications will undoubtedly involve significant work.
-The extent to which this will be possible remains an open question, and may hinge on features that are not included in our model, such as spatial structure and/or other physical constraints \cite{lieberman2005evolutionary,hindersin2015most,marrec2021toward}.
+The extent to which this will be possible remains an open question, and may hinge on features that are not included in our model, such as spatial structure and/or other physical constraints \cite{lieberman2005evolutionary,allesina2011competitive,hindersin2015most,marrec2021toward}.
+So-called ``patch'' models of interacting locally well-mixed subpopulations is one avenue that may prove promising.
 Exploring how the ideas set out here translate across a wider class of systems is therefore an important avenue of future research, and we welcome further work in the area.